Vardot/varbase-docs/requirements/extending-varbase/creating-a-sub-profile-from-varbase/varbase-sub-profile-generator.md

 # Varbase Sub Profile Generator

+We do have a generator for new Varbase sub profiles, which could help you in a quick way.

-We do have generator for new Varbase sub profiles as you could run the following commands in your local terminal.
+**For Example:** If we want to create a new Varbase sub profile named **cv** , we could do the following you could run the following commands in your local terminal.

 ```
 mkdir /var/www/html/products